Sign Up

 Yumashev, D., Hope, C., Schaefer, K. et al. (2019).
 Climate policy implications of nonlinear decline of Arctic land permafrost and other cryosphere elements.
 Nat Commun, 10, 1900.

 The last time carbon dioxide levels on our planet were as high as today was more than 4 million years ago.
-From atmospheric CO2 and sea level rise to global warming and air pollution.
-Here are 11 interesting climate change facts that most people are not aware of.
+From atmospheric carbon dioxide emissions and sea level rise to deforestation and air pollution, here are 11 interesting climate change facts you should know about.

 The UN’s Intergovernmental Panel on Climate Change (IPCC) kicked off its 2021 report with the following statement: “It is unequivocal that human influence has warmed the atmosphere, ocean and land.”